-ISEY, Inclusion Support in Early Years, is the local authority’s early years Inclusion fund.
-Applications can be made by private, voluntary and independent settings as well as by maintained nursery schools who receive early education funding from Birmingham Local Authority, provided that all eligibility criteria are met.
+ISEY, Inclusion Support in Early Years, is the local authority’s early years inclusion fund.
+Applications can be made by private, voluntary and independent settings, by childminders, as well as by maintained nursery schools who receive early education funding from Birmingham local authority, provided that all eligibility criteria are met.

 Applications for this funding can only be made by settings with parent/carer consent, and allocations are considered and made by a multi-agency Early Years Decision Making Group.
-All eligible settings regularly receive a copy of the criteria and application process so you can find out more about ISEY directly from your child’s PVI setting or Nursery School.
+All eligible settings regularly receive a copy of the criteria and application process so you can find out more about ISEY directly from your child’s early years provider if this is a childminder, PVI setting, or Nursery School.

 Early Years Pupil Premium

-An early years providers or setting is any organisation offering education for children aged under 5 years old, including nurseries and childminders.
+An early years provider or setting is any organisation offering education for children aged under 5 years old, including nurseries and childminders.